InaSusnoschi/train-A-wear/Hardware/Sensor-Board/V107B/README.md

 * Removed pins for programming the microcontroller while soldered on the board.
 Programming has to be done prior to soldering on the PCB
 * Added powerplane to the bottom of the PCB
 * Correct pull up on the Reset pin which is active low

+Bill of Materials is included in the accompanying txt file in the folder.